ctrlplusb/easy-peasy/README.md

 npm install react-dom
 ```

-> Note: please ensure you install versions >= 16.8.0 for both `react` and `react-dom`, as this library depends on the new hooks feature
+> Note: please ensure you install versions >= 16.8.0 for both `react` and `react-dom`, as this library depends on the hooks feature of React

 Then install Easy Peasy.